Fu Manchu (band): History

-Fu Manchu went on to release several successful albums and reinforce their reputation as a powerful live act.
+Fu Manchu went on to release several successful albums, including The Action Is Go (1997), Godzilla's/Eatin' Dust (1999), and King of the Road (2000), all while continuing to reinforce their reputation as a powerful live act.
 The band had gained this reputation over the years due to their performance when touring with notable bands such as Kyuss, Monster Magnet, Marilyn Manson, Clutch, Corrosion of Conformity, White Zombie, Sevendust, and P.O.D., among others.

-In 2001, the band released an album, California Crossing.
+In 2001, the band released their seventh album, California Crossing.
 Brant Bjork left the band soon after to pursue a solo career and was replaced by former Sunshine and Smile drummer Scott Reeder (often confused with bassist Scott Reeder, of Kyuss, Unida, and Goatsnake fame).
 In 2004, Fu Manchu released their eighth album, Start the Machine.

-Fu Manchu's ninth album is called We Must Obey which was released on February 19, 2007.
+Fu Manchu's ninth album We Must Obey was released on February 19, 2007.
 The band spent most of 2007 and 2008 on tour, playing several shows in North America and Europe.

 In February 2008, the track "Mongoose" (from the California Crossing album) was featured in a Super Bowl ad for the Toyota Sequoia.

-Their tenth album Signs of Infinite Power was released on October 19, 2009, in Europe and October 20 in North America.
+Their tenth album Signs of Infinite Power was released on October 19, 2009 in Europe and on October 20 in North America.

 On March 10, 2010, it was announced that Scott Reeder would play drums for Social Distortion for the South American tour dates in April.

 In June 2012, the band stated they had begun writing for a new record.
 In 2014, the band released its eleventh album, Gigantoid.

-In December 2017, they announced their twelfth album, Clone of the Universe, which released on February 9, 2018.
+In December 2017, they announced their twelfth album, Clone of the Universe, which was released on February 9, 2018.

+In March 2024, Fu Manchu announced their thirteenth studio album, The Return of Tomorrow, a double album which was released on June 14.
+The single "Hands of the Zodiac" was released the same day.
+Hill commented on the band's choice to record a double album, saying "we should do a double record with 7 heavy fuzzy songs on one record and the other record 6 mellow(er) songs..."